 Characteristics sufficient to warrant referral irrespective of other factors |

-Two 1st or 2nd degree relatives diagnosed with breast or ovarian cancer plus one or more of the following on the same side of the family:*
+Two first or second degree relatives diagnosed with breast or ovarian cancer AND one or more of the following on the same side of the family:*

 - additional relative(s) with breast or ovarian cancer

-- more than one primary breast cancer in the same woman
+- more than one primary breast cancer in the same person

 - Jewish ancestry